tleen/subttribute/README.md

 </html>
 ```

+Although you can set the attributes yourself in HTML the place where subttribute really shines is in:

 ### Markdown

-Assuming the subttribute JavaScript included elsewhere in the template:
+Assuming the subttribute JavaScript included elsewhere [in the template](examples/markdown/_layouts/default.html):

 ```markdown
 ![some alt tag](http://lorempixel.com/g/200/100/ "title text ~ id: image-one ~ class: border border-purple ~ title: Some new title tag")